 - The only home you’ve owned didn’t have a permanent foundation, like a mobile home.

-Simply put, grants help make homeownership more affordable for the everyday borrower, because every dollar counts.
+Simply put, first-time home buyer grants help make homeownership more affordable for the everyday borrower, because every dollar counts.
 Closing costs alone, like title insurance, attorney’s fees, appraisals, and more, can run between 2-5% of a home’s value.

 If you haven’t owned a home in the past three years, you can also qualify as a first-time homebuyer.
 Take advantage of generous grants and programs if you can!